 Instead, the foundation decided to sell the property to the American College of Building Arts for use as a campus.
 The college, which was not financially stable despite receiving a large loan from the City of Charleston, eventually sold the plantation back to the Historic Charleston Foundation (a stipulation of the original sale).

 The Historic Charleston Foundation then tried to sell McLeod Plantation to the College of Charleston, which planned to use the house for entertaining and the land for intramural sports.
 Strong opposition from Civil War historians, African-American historians, and the people of James Island led the college to forgo the purchase.

-To the relief of the surrounding community, the plantation will be purchased by Charleston County Parks and Recreation later this month.
+The plantation was eventually purchased by Charleston County Parks and Recreation in 2010.
 The county plans to restore the site, which has fallen into disrepair, and open it for public use.